ktaka-ccmp/cpu-on-off-rust/Readme.md

 - Inspired by various CPU management techniques
 - Thanks to the Rust community for their libraries and documentation
 - Uses the `clap` crate for parsing command-line arguments
+- Uses the `tokio` runtime for asynchronous operations and signal handling